Matthew E. White: Solo (as Matthew E. White)

 K Bay, White's third record, was announced on Lauren Laverne's BBC Radio 6 Music breakfast show along with a debut of the album's first single "Genuine Hesitation".
+The following year, the album was included on the shortlist for the inaugural Newlin Music Prize in Richmond, VA.

 Collaborations and production

 In January 2017, White, along with English singer and songwriter Flo Morrissey, released Gentlewoman, Ruby Man, an album consisting of versions of tracks by artists such as Frank Ocean, the Velvet Underground, Leonard Cohen, James Blake, and the Bee Gees.
 The album was produced by White in Richmond, Virginia and released by Glassnote Records.
 The duo performed their cover of Grease on The Late Show with Stephen Colbert before playing the album live four times at concerts in New York, London, Paris and Richmond, VA.

 Between producing Natalie Prass' 2015 self titled debut album for Spacebomb, which Pitchfork awarded 8.4 and Best New Music, and her follow up The Future and the Past for ATO Records, the pair collaborated on the single Cool Out which was released for Record Store Day 2016, and later saw success when it featured in the closing scene of Netflix movie To All the Boys I've Loved Before in 2018.

 After meeting back stage of London's Queen Elizabeth Hall at David Byrne's Meltdown Festival in August 2015, White teamed up with American visual artists and musician Lonnie Holley, to make Broken Mirror: A Selfie Reflection.
 The album was released by Spacebomb and Jagjaguwar in 2021.